mohimenulislam/Linux-Command-Line/Firewalld/Firewalld.md

 firewall-cmd --reload
 firewall-cmd --state

-firewall-cmd --list-all-zones  # level of trusted
+firewall-cmd --list-all-zones  # level of trust

 ```
+If an interface or source is not explicitly assigned to any zone, incoming traffic will be handled by the default zone, which is typically the public zone.